powsybl/powsybl-open-loadflow/docs/security/parameters.md

 - Contingencies applied on HVDC lines in AC emulation mode are ignored.
 - Only PST remedial actions are supported for now.
 - Slack relocation following the application of a contingency is not supported.
-As a result, security analysis is carried out only in slack component, and not necessarily in the larger one.
+As a result, security analysis is carried out only in slack component, and not necessarily in the largest one.

 The default value is `false`.